nansencenter/nextsim/modules/enkf/offline_perturbations/README.md

 - THEN, compile the code by makefile in ./src.

 - Configuration of perturbations are set in pseudo2D.nml
+- set mod_random_forcing.F90/rdtime as time step of forcing update.
+Also check the consistency with tcorr in pseudo2D.nml.

 - In ./result folder, pertubation series are saved in subfolders distincted by ensemble id.
 For examples, -mem1 containts perturbations in netcdf as synforc_i.nc